 504 Philosophy and Literature.
-(3) The purpose is to acquaint the student with the various types and sources the history and philosophy of the discipline.
+(3) The purpose is to acquaint the student with the various types and sources of geographic literature, its nature, content and value, and the history and philosophy of the discipline.

-505 Research Methods I. (3) Introduction to geographical research methods, emphasizing the scope and applications of geographical literature in research and the construction of geographical problems appropriate for writing a thesis or applied project.
+505 Research Methods.
+(3) Introduction to geographical research methods, emphasizing the scope and applications of geographical literature in research and the construction of geographical problems appropriate for writing a thesis or applied project.